Cutie robots Pepper and Nao are no match for cyberattackers

 IOActive reached out to SoftBank, but the Japanese manufacturer said it couldn't fix the flaws their researchers discovered because the robots weren't built with security in mind, Cerrudo said.

 "It's not easy for them to now add more security in them," the researcher said.
-"Companies should think about security from Day 1.
+"Companies should think about security from day one.
 Because it'll be more difficult and costly later on."

+Correction, 11:23 a.m.
+PT: This story initially misstated the name of the company behind Robot Operating System.
+It's Open Robotics.

 The Smartest Stuff: Innovators are thinking up new ways to make you, and the things around you, smarter.